 How Does a Rain Garden Clean Water?

 - Like a game of tag, the low-lying rain garden catches the dirty rainwater.
-It holds it long enough that the polluted water is absorbed into the garden's ground right there - so that the plants can do there magic.
+It holds it long enough that the polluted water is absorbed into the garden's ground right there - so that the plants can do their magic.

 - The roots of the plants in the garden are virtual sponges, and the mulch layer is a filter.
 Rain gardens trap up to 90% of nutrients and non-nutritional chemicals in the rainwater and up to 80% of sediments from rainwater.
 The "pollution chemicals" are removed from the water.